derbedhruv/folding_phoropter_data_analysis/README.md

 # Data Analysis on the Folding Phoropter - Pilot Study
+### Author
-## Author: Dhruv Joshi (based on earlier work by Ang Cui)
+Dhruv Joshi (based on earlier work by Ang Cui)

+### Data collection brief
-Data was collected at the [L V Prasad Eye Institute](lvpei.org) (LVPEI), Kallam Anji Reddy Campus, Hyderabad, India during June 2016 on 125 refractive error patients and volunteers (250 eyes).
+Data was collected at the [L V Prasad Eye Institute](http://www.lvpei.org) (LVPEI), Kallam Anji Reddy Campus, Hyderabad, India during June 2016 on 125 refractive error patients and volunteers (250 eyes).
 The criteria for inclusion in the study was:
 * Adults (over 18 years of age)
 * No ocular diseases besides refractive error and astigmatistm
 * All would be current or past patients of LVPEI, whose data would be on file